dssg/mlforpublicpolicylab/techsessions/remote-session2.md

 Nano is a barebones text editor available on most Linux computers.
 While it's not as nice to use as something like VSCode, it's still quite convenient for making quick edits from the command line.

-Start Nano like any other command line tool:
+Start Nano like any other commandline tool:

 ```bash
 nano filename
 ```

 ![](img/bash-nano.png)

 You should see something like this.
 The options along the bottom are keyboard shortcuts for controlling Nano.
 Here, `^` means `ctrl`.
 For example `ctrl+x` exits Nano, and `ctrl+w` searches the open file.